wamiq-siddiqui/Scholarship-Application-Form/README.md

 2. JavaScript checks for:

-Empty fields.
+Empty fields
-Valid email format.
+Valid email format
-Password length (min 6 characters).
+Password length (min 6 characters)
-Matching password confirmation.
+Matching password confirmation
-Qualification & department selection.
+Qualification & department selection

 3. If any field is missing or invalid → An alert message appears.